RECYCLER BY 3DBEAR

 The accumulation of plastic waste is a global environmental problem.
 It is estimated that approximately 8 million tons of plastic waste will enter the ocean every year.
-In order to make a global difference we must change the way we look at plastics and with that in mind Arcada University of Applied Sciences and 3DBear have teamed up for this project to develop a solution.
+In order to make a global difference we must change the way we look at plastics and with that in mind 3DBear teamed up with Arcada University of Applied Sciences to develop a solution.

 Introducing our team and the 3DBear Recycler!

 ““With 3D printing, some of our raw material usage problems can be solved.
 This recycler project is a good start needed to enter the practical ways of circular economy, and it is assembled in an easy-to-use package for other ecodesigners!”